Toddington, Bedfordshire

 Toddington is a large village and civil parish in the county of Bedfordshire, England.
 It is situated 5 miles north-north-west of Luton, 4 mi north of Dunstable, 6 mi south-west of Woburn, and 35 miles north-north-west of London on the B5120 and B579.
 It is 0.5 miles from Junction 12 of the M1 motorway and lends its name to the nearby motorway service station.
 The hamlet of Fancott also forms part of the Toddington civil parish.

 Toddington is built around a large village green, around which sit the parish church and four of the village's six public houses.
-The Dunstable Northern Bypass taking heavy traffic bound for Dunstable from the M1 away from the village was delayed but a restart was announced in September 2011, now due to open in 2017.
+The Dunstable Northern Bypass taking heavy traffic bound for Dunstable from the M1 away from the village was delayed but a restart was announced in September 2011, and opened in May 2017.
 A large-scale housebuilding programme has been proposed by the government for the environs of Luton, Dunstable and Milton Keynes, and proposals to build a 20,000 seat football stadium to replace Kenilworth Road were withdrawn in 2008.

 Toddington has experienced a rise in house prices due to its reputation as a quiet English village and the easy commute into London.

-For local government purposes it is in the Central Bedfordshire unitary authority, and is in the Mid-Bedfordshire parliamentary constituency, represented since 5 May 2005 by Conservative MP Nadine Dorries.
+For local government purposes it is in the Central Bedfordshire unitary authority, and is in the Mid-Bedfordshire parliamentary constituency, represented since 19 October 2023 by Labour MP Alistair Strathern.